-2.7.600 Floodway Sub-District
+2.6.600 Floodway District

 - A. Purpose/Intent Statement: The Floodway Sub- District is intended to protect and to prevent the further obstruction of the floodplain areas alongside Stage Gulch Ditch and the Umatilla River.
 The Floodway is the channel of a river or other watercourse and the adjacent land areas that must be reserved in order to discharge the base flood without cumulatively increasing the water Surface elevation more than one foot.
 Base Flood means the flood having a one percent chance of being equaled or exceeded in any given year.
 Also referred to as the "100-year flood."
 Regulations in the Floodway Sub-District are also intended to protect and restore water bodies and their associated riparian areas, thereby protecting and restoring the hydrologic, ecologic, and land conservation functions these areas provide. - B. Location.
-The Floodway Sub-District comprises the area designated "floodway" on the Revised Preliminary "Flood Boundary and Floodway Map" issued by the Federal Emergency Management Agency on January 11, 1984, as part of the Flood Insurance Study for the City of Stanfield.
-This map is Map D in the City's Comprehensive Plan. - C. Permitted Uses in the Floodway Sub-District.
-The following table lists the permitted uses in the Floodway Sub-District. - 1.
+The Floodway Sub-District comprises the area designated "floodway" on the Revised Preliminary "Flood Boundary and Floodway Map" issued by the Federal Emergency Management Agency on September 3, 2010, as part of the Flood Insurance Study for the City of Echo. - C. Permitted Uses in the Floodway District.
+The following table lists the permitted uses in the Floodway District. - 1.
 Landscaping Uses: - a.
 Use of land as landscaped yard areas - b.
 Planting of trees, shrubs, and hedges - c.
 Fences - 2.
 Transportation Facilities and Improvements - a.
 Normal operation, maintenance; - b.
 Installation of improvements within the existing right-of-way; - Projects identified in the adopted Transportation System Plan not requiring future land use review and approval;